Console

 - Optionally configure required permissions

 Once enabled, every request to that route must include a valid authentication token.
 Unauthenticated requests receive a 401 response or are redirected to the login page.
+End users sign in with passkeys (WebAuthn) or a password plus TOTP, and your workload receives their verified identity as request headers — see Authentication.

 Manage users